sorintlab/nbupy/README.md

 ## nbupy - Veritas Netbackup API Python module

-Module to use the API of Veritas Netbackup.
+Python Package to use the API of Veritas Netbackup.

 ## Supported versions